jnmartin84/doom64-dc/README.md

 You now have all of the updated files required to run Doom 64 for Dreamcast in the places they need to be.

 Go to the repo source directory and compile it like any other KallistiOS project.
+Make sure you source your KOS environment first.

     cd ~/doom64-dc/src
     make